wolfgangasdf/iqp-book/ad-perturbation-theory-apps.md

 The hydrogen atom, from the perspective of the electron, the proton is orbiting around the electron and produces a magnetic field.
 ```

-The magnetic field is proportional to the angular momentum of the electron:
+This magnetic field turns out to be is proportional to the angular momentum of the electron:

 $$\vec{B}\propto\vec{L}$$(ad-pta-3)

-We obtain as the spin-orbit coupling Hamiltonian this expression - we mainly note that it retains our initial assumption:
+The resulting correction term in the Hamiltonian depends on the orientations of the spin and orbital angular momenta - therefore it is also called the spin-orbit coupling Hamiltonian:

 $$H_{so}^{\prime}=\left(\frac{e^2}{8 \pi \epsilon_0}\right) \frac{1}{m^2 c^2 r^3} \vec{S}\cdot\vec{L}$$(ad-pta-4)